Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Introduction

-To simultaneously satisfy these constraints, we develop C-InfoGAN, a novel conditional generative framework.
-C-InfoGAN is designed to find an optimal "trigger function" by using a GAN architecture in a new way: (a) For \textbf{Existence}, we employ an adversarial discriminator to constrain the generator's output to the natural data manifold, guaranteeing that any identified trigger pattern is a valid, naturally occurring feature. (b) For \textbf{Separability}, we build on InfoGAN by training a generator with two distinct latent codes (representing triggered and benign states) and maximizing the distance in the feature space between the images they produce. (c) For \textbf{Irrelevancy}, we condition all components of the framework on the ground-truth class labels, forcing the framework to find trigger features that are independent of the class-discriminative features.
+To address these constraints jointly, we develop C-InfoGAN, a novel conditional generative framework.
+C-InfoGAN is designed to find a candidate trigger function by using a GAN architecture in a new way: (a) For \textbf{Existence}, we employ an adversarial discriminator to encourage the generator's output to remain on the natural data manifold, so that the identified trigger pattern resembles naturally occurring variation. (b) For \textbf{Separability}, we build on InfoGAN by training a generator with two latent codes (representing triggered and benign states) and maximizing conditional mutual information to encourage distinguishability between the generated branches. (c) For \textbf{Irrelevancy}, we condition all components of the framework on the ground-truth class labels, encouraging the framework to represent the trigger through within-class variation rather than class-discriminative features; this property is evaluated empirically.

 {\ding{51}} {\ding{55}}